paul-hammant/imapdigester/README.md

 Note - there is grouping around topic (repo-issue, repo-PR, repo-commit-comment).

-You can configure a GithubEnterprise usage too - just edit `my_digesters_setup.py` - to set domain names, emails etc.
+You can configure a GithubEnterprise usage too - just edit `my_digesters_setup.py` (hopefully you already copied it from `my_digesters_setup_sample.py`) - to set domain names, emails etc.

 ## Hipchat Notifications